-Today, BP, PetroChina and BOC are working in partnership to develop Rumaila, the third-largest producing field in the world, estimated to have around 17 billion barrels of recoverable oil remaining.
+Today, bp, PetroChina and BOC are working in partnership to develop Rumaila, the second-largest producing field in the world, estimated to have around 17 billion barrels of recoverable oil remaining.

-BP’s philosophy in Rumaila and in Kirkuk is founded on a recognition that all our partners make a hugely positive contribution: we are privileged to be working with the Iraqi people.
-They bring a significant depth of knowledge and an extraordinary determination to succeed.
-BP is bringing world-class technology, processes and systems, helping to lay the foundations for long-term success in Iraq.
+bp’s philosophy in Rumaila is founded on a recognition that all our partners make a hugely positive contribution: we are privileged to be working with the Iraqi people.
+They bring a significant depth of knowledge and an extraordinary determination to succeed. bp is bringing world-class technology, processes and systems, helping to lay the foundations for long-term success in Iraq.

-With BP’s guidance, the operation has made substantial progress under ROO’s stewardship: four billion barrels of oil has been produced since 2010.
-Production has increased 40%, rising to 1.5 million barrels per day, so that Rumaila now delivers around a third of Iraq’s oil.
+With bp’s guidance, the operation has made substantial progress under ROO’s stewardship: over 5 billion barrels of oil has been produced since 2010.
+Production has increased 40%, rising at its peak to over 1.5 million barrels per day, so that Rumaila now delivers around a third of Iraq’s oil.

 From the outset, the safety of the people working at Rumaila has been our number one priority.
-We introduced mandatory personal protective equipment, ‘Control of Work’ safety processes and world-class 24-hour medical care for all staff working at the field.
-Over 175 million square metres of land has been cleared of unexploded ordnance and over three million square metres of oil-contaminated land has been remediated and brought back into use.
+We introduced mandatory personal protective equipment, ‘control of work’ safety processes and world-class, 24-hour medical care for all staff working at the field.
+Over 221 km2 of land has been cleared of unexploded ordnance and more than 3.2 million m2 of oil-contaminated land has now been remediated and brought back to use.